tools-life/taskwiki/README.md

 However, make sure your box satisfies the requirements stated above.

-To access documentation, run :helptags and then :help taskwiki.
+To access documentation, run :helptags taskwiki and then :help taskwiki.

 #### Optional enhancements